Swydo/moment-relative-range/README.md

 // range.end = yesterday
 // range.length = 5

-var clone = range.previous(2, 'months');
+var clone = range.previous(1, 'months');

-// clone.start = start of 2 months ago
+// clone.start = start of 1 months ago
 // clone.end = end of last month
-// clone.length = the length of the last 2 months
+// clone.length = the length of the last month in days

+var currentRange = moment().current('month');

+// currentRange.start = start of the month
+// currentRange.end = yesterday
+// currentRange.length = the number of days since the start of this month
 ```

 It's also possible to construct a range yourself: